colmmurphyxyz/CS3305-2024-Team-2/README.md

 ---
 ## User guide

 This is a quick start guide to the game.
 Discussing the controls, the objective, and suggested game play.

+### Installation
+---
+1. **Import project** - Clone the repository and open the project in Godot.
+2. **Run the game** - Run the game by pressing the play button in the top right corner of the Godot editor.
+- **Note**: If you wish to test the game with two instances.
+In godot, go to 'Debug' -> 'Run multiple instances' and select 2 instances before running the game.
+3. **Remote connection** - If you wish to play with a friend, you can host the game and give your friend your local IP address.
+Set the same port and address in the main menu. *Make sure both computers are on the same network.*

 ### Controls
 ---